opendocsg/opendoc-formsg-faq/Updates.md

 - Only send used form data to the client, to speed up forms and decrease risk of unintended metadata exposure
 - Increased automation in our deployment pipeline by auto-purging caches

-## 30 Jul 2019: Remain logged into SingPass
+## 30 Jul 2019: Remain logged in to SingPass

 What you can see, feel or smell:
 - Form submitters can now choose to remain logged in to SingPass indefinitely, which does not apply to forms with MyInfo fields